Clémence Royer: First edition

 It is not known exactly how the arrangement was made for Royer to translate Charles Darwin's On the Origin of Species.
 Darwin was anxious to have his book published in French.
 His first choice of translator had been Louise Belloc, but she had declined his offer as she considered the book to be too technical.
 Darwin had been approached by the Frenchman Pierre Talandier but Talandier had been unable to find a publisher to handle the book.
 Royer was familiar with the writings of Jean-Baptiste Lamarck and Thomas Malthus and realized the significance of Darwin's work.
-She was also probably helped by having close links with a French publisher, Guillaumin.
+She was also probably helped by having close links with a French publisher, Gilbert-Urbain Guillaumin.
 We know from a letter dated 10 Sep 1861 that Darwin asked his English publisher Murray to send a copy of the third edition of the Origin to "Mlle Clémence-Auguste Royer 2.
 Place de la Madeline Lausanne Switzerland; as she has agreed with a publisher for a French translation".
 René-Édouard Claparède, a Swiss naturalist who lectured at the University of Geneva and who had favourably reviewed the Origin for the Revue Germanique, offered to help her with the technicalities of the biology.

 Royer went beyond her role as a translator and included a long (60 page) preface and detailed explanatory footnotes.
 In her preface she challenged the belief in religious revelation and discussed the application of natural selection to the human race and what she saw as the negative consequences of protecting the weak and the infirm.
 These eugenic ideas were to gain her notoriety.
 The preface also promoted her concept of progressive evolution which had more in common with the ideas of Lamarck than with those of Darwin.
 In June 1862, soon after Darwin received a copy of the translation he wrote in a letter to the American botanist, Asa Gray:

 I received 2 or 3 days ago a French translation of the Origin by a Madelle.
 Royer, who must be one of the cleverest & oddest women in Europe: is ardent deist & hates Christianity, & declares that natural selection & the struggle for life will explain all morality, nature of man, politicks &c &c!!!.
 She makes some very curious & good hits, & says she shall publish a book on these subjects, & a strange production it will be.

 However, Darwin appears to have had doubts as a month later in a letter to the French zoologist Armand de Quatrefages he wrote: "I wish the translator had known more of Natural History; she must be a clever, but singular lady; but I never heard of her, till she proposed to translate my book."
 He was unhappy with Royer's footnotes and in a letter to the botanist Joseph Hooker he wrote: "Almost everywhere in Origin, when I express great doubt, she appends a note explaining the difficulty or saying that there is none whatever!!
 It is really curious to know what conceited people there are in the world,..."